Q4 Safe and Smart

 1. For your final activity in this Thing, you will create your own Social Media contract using Canva Poster Maker to create an online poster.

 2. Follow your teacher's directions for creating an account in Canva, or use another tool as directed by your teacher.
 Note: Canva also has an iPad app.

 3. Watch the video below and take some notes in the Thing 14 Social Network Reflections template provided in Quest 2.

-4. Using Canva (YouTube tutorial by Canva, Design School tutorials) or another tool your teacher suggests, you are going to create a Social Media contract poster in which you list the rules you agree to follow when using social media, either now or in the future.
+4. Using Canva (Canva Video Tutorial, Canva Design School tutorials) or another tool your teacher suggests, you are going to create a Social Media contract poster in which you list the rules you agree to follow when using social media, either now or in the future.

 5. Review the notes you took as you watched the Do's and Don'ts in the Introduction as well as Post-to-be Private, and think about the things you have learned from the various activities you did as you went through this Thing.
 Be sure to sign your contract!
 You may be asked to present this poster to your parents for consideration or share it with other students, so be thoughtful about what you feel are the most important rules to follow when using social networks.